Knife Steels

 Sharpening

 A quick word on sharpening.
-If a steel is generally considered to be 'difficult' to sharpen - I find that to really mean that it takes me longer to bring up a burr when sharpening a blade or just honig an edge to touch it up.
+If a steel is generally considered to be 'difficult' to sharpen - I find that to really mean that it takes me longer to bring up a burr when sharpening a blade or just honing an edge to touch it up.
 I wouldn't consider that more difficult... but just more time consuming.
-But, that's me sharpening on my equipment.
+But, that's me sharpening a blade on my equipment.
 It may be a different experience for others using different methods.
 As a general rule of thumb, the harder a steel (HRC) and the better the edge retention, the more 'difficult' or longer it will take to sharpen.
-If you want performance, you have to pay for it... in more ways than one!
+If you want performance, you've got to pay for it... in more ways than one!

 Comparison

 Here is a table of most of the knife steels I use with a few others for comparison as measured against the three main factors above.
-These measurements are (more or less) taken from data provided by Dr. Larrin Thomas.
+These measurements are taken from data provided by Dr. Larrin Thomas (real testing) as well manufacturers data.

 Knife steels and the metallurgical science around them is a very deep and fascinating subject.
 Dr. Larrin Thomas' book 'Knife Engineering' does a superb job of explaining this science in lay-mans terms (442 pages of mostly understandable info).
 Dr. Thomas' website www.knifesteelnerds is also a fantastic resource for information and in-depth articles on knife steels.
-What I love about Dr. Thomas' work is that it is scientific and based on his own research and testing.
+Dr. Thomas' work is scientific and based on his own research and testing.

 Carbon Steels

 All carbon steels are not corrosion resistant (in their bare form) and will rust.
 A patina on the surface will help prevent corrosion as will a thin coat of oil or wax.
-Generally cheap, easy work and to easy to sharpen
+Carbon steels are generally cheap, easy work and to easy to sharpen

 O1

-Often considered a 'beginner' steel for knifemaking.
-This is simply not true - I learned the hard way that O1 is quite sensitive to the temperature used for hardening it.
-Too hot and the steels' toughness drops off dramatically.
+Often considered a 'beginner' steel for knife-making.
+This is simply not true - I learned the 'hard' way that O1 is very sensitive to the temperature used for hardening it.
+It hardens easily, but is less forgiving than most other Carbon steels.
+Too hot and O1's toughness drops off dramatically.
 If hardening out of a forge and not a temperature controlled kiln, there is a very good chance you'll have a hard but brittle knife.
-You'll only find out when your blade snaps!
+You'll only find out when you chip the edge or your blade snaps!

-O1 has been around since ?? and is still favored by many Bushcrafters because it is relatively easy to sharpen.
-O1 was the first Carbon steel I started using but now only use it on request - I think there are better Carbon steel alternatives like 26C3 or 52100.
+O1 has been around since around 1900 and is still favored by many Bushcrafters because it is relatively easy to sharpen.
+O1 was the first Carbon steel I started using but now only use it on request - there are better Carbon steel alternatives like 26C3 or 52100.

 Pro: Cheap